defiprime/defiprime1/collections/_posts/2019-04-01-derivatives.md

 title:  "Derivatives"
 permalink: derivatives
 h1title: Derivatives
-pagetitle: Decentralized Crypto Derivatives.
+pagetitle: DeFi Crypto Derivatives.
 Ethereum derivatives exchanges and platforms.
 metadescription: What is Cryptocurrency Derivatives?
-In finance, a derivative is a contract that derives its value from the performance of an underlying entity.
+In traditional finance, a derivative is a contract that derives its value from the performance of an underlying entity.
 This underlying entity can be an asset, index, or interest rate, and is often simply called the underlying.
 category: products
 cards: derivatives
 filter-by: filter
 ---
-In finance, a derivative is a contract that derives its value from the performance of an underlying entity.
+In traditional finance, a derivative is a contract that derives its value from the performance of an underlying entity.
 This underlying entity can be an asset, index, or interest rate, and is often simply called the "underlying."